 To top it off, in the haste of checking in, somehow I had managed to lose the Googlemap so we really had no idea of the way to the Amphawa market.

 As luck would have it, after we had driven aimlessly around the nearby sois and visited a couple of local temples we ended up in the grounds of another temple that was located directly across the river from the Amphawa floating markets.

-The ferry runs until 11:00pm so that gave us plenty of time to wander around the Amphawa floating market and not worry about the car getting locked in or anything like that.
+The ferry runs until 11:00 pm so that gave us plenty of time to wander around the Amphawa floating market and not worry about the car getting locked in the temple grounds or anything like that.

 Young boys in Monks robes sat about the structure or were playing together.
 Other children were playing on skateboards and the combination of the old and the new was fascinating.

 We set off walking back and as it got towards 6:00 pm some of the bars alongside the khlong had started to open with live bands playing.

 By then it was time for a beer and another sit down to take in more of the atmosphere as the Amphawa floating market came to life all over again.